LUMII-AILab/Tezaurs/README.md

 Tēzaurs data sets by [AiLab](http://ailab.lv) are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

 Please, cite the relevant [publications](https://github.com/LUMII-AILab/Tezaurs#publications) if you use Tēzaurs data or API in your research.
 Please, [let us know](mailto:tezaurs@ailab.lv) if you use Tēzaurs data or API in your products or services.
+Your citations and feedback are important to secure funding for the further development of Tēzaurs data sets and API.

 ## Contacts